-- 1. The City Council can approve the preliminary plat for Bella Woods with the street extended to the west line of the proposed development as shown on Attachment D, conditioned on: - a.
-The applicant completing a number of updates to this proposed plat prior to presentation to the Story County Supervisors for approval.
-These updates include a complete grading plan, tabular data, etc. (The applicant had limited time to draw this plat based on the direction of staff to provide an option extend the road to the west.) - 2.
-The City Council can approve the preliminary plat for Bella Woods with the street not extended to the west line of the proposed development as shown on Attachment C. This is the option that the applicant seeks and for which they will request approval.
+- 1. The Planning and Zoning Commission can recommend that the City Council approve the preliminary plat for Bella Woods with the street extended to the west line of the proposed development, based upon the findings of facts and conclusions in this report, conditioned on: - a) The applicant completing a number of updates to this proposed plat prior to presentation to the City Council for approval.
+These updates include a complete grading plan, tabular data, etc. (The applicant had limited time to draw this plat based on the direction of staff to extend the road to the west.)

-- 3. The City Council can approve the preliminary plat for Bella Woods with the street not extended to the west line of the proposed development but with an outlot shown that would be reserved for right-of-way in the event the street would be extended following annexation as shown in Attachment E, conditioned on: - a.
-The applicant completing a number of updates to this proposed plat prior to presentation to the Story County Supervisors for approval.
-These updates include a complete grading plan, tabular data, etc. (The applicant had limited time to draw this plat based on the direction of staff to provide an option extend the road to the west.) - 4.
-The City Council can deny the preliminary plat for Bella Woods by setting forth its reasons for denial. - 5.
+- 2. The Planning and Zoning Commission can recommend that the City Council approve the preliminary plat for Bella Woods with the street not extended to the west line of the proposed development, based upon the findings of facts above but substituting its own conclusions for Finding 3.
+This option should also include the following condition: - a) The applicant completing a number of updates to this proposed plat prior to presentation to the City Council for approval, including a complete grading plan, tabular data, etc. (The applicant had limited time to draw this plat based on the direction of staff to extend the road to the west.) - 3.
+If the Planning and Zoning Commission finds that the proposed preliminary plat does not conform to all adopted standards and applicable law pertaining to subdivisions, the Planning and Zoning Commission may recommend that the City Council deny the preliminary plat for Bella Woods. - 4.
 Action on this request can be postponed and referred back to City staff and/or the applicant for additional information.